OpenDRR/riskprofiler/README.md

 ## Progress Update

+### 2020-12-17
+* Reviewed initial concepts from Habitat Seven and provided feedback

 ### 2020-12-10
-* Planned - review of feedback on initial wireframes
+* Review of feedback on initial wireframes

 ### 2020-12-03